-Witch Finger cookies
+Easy Halloween Witch Finger Cookies

 This page contains affiliate links.
 For more information please read my Disclosure Policy.

 - Butter – standard, unsalted butter.
+Vegan baking sticks can be used instead.

 - Vanilla extract – make your own for best flavor!
+You could also use maple or almond extract in half the amount.

 - Slivered almonds – The unusually shaped ones, or the broken fragments make the best witch fingernails!

-Pro Tip: Don’t have slivered almonds?
+Alternative fingernail options: Don’t have slivered almonds?
 Go with what you’ve got!
 I’ve used blanched almond slivers, pecan pieces, and even whole almonds.

 I promise that making these are no more trouble than any other cut out cookie.
 And, since they’re ready to eat just minutes after they come out of the oven, they’re pretty perfect for a quick spooky treat.